JasonK19/JasonK19/README.md

 # Hi there 👋, my name is Jason
 ## A Technology Enthusiast
-I am an undergraduate student from Indonesia currently majored in Engineering.
+I am an undergraduate student from Indonesia currently majored in Computer Science.
 I'm experienced in Frontend Development and UI/UX Design.

 *Always eager to learn more and further sharpen my skills*